-At DCP EPHS, we must ensure that our schools provide the kind of environment that meets the expectations of students and families in connection with our mission and vision.
-We know that a safe, welcoming and supportive environment is critical to the overall engagement of students and families, as well as student achievement.
-This means that we must establish clear expectations that support the learning of all students while providing the necessary prevention and intervention systems to assist students who may struggle to meet them.
+We will establish clear expectations that support the learning of all students, implement a restorative approach, teach SEL and provide additional support to those in need.

 A critical component of this work is high-quality parent engagement.
 Parents who are our partners in leading the mission of DCP serve as valuable ambassadors to families we have not yet met and work ardently to support their children in achieving their own college dreams.
-Through efforts to engage our students and parents, we increase our impact exponentially.
+Through efforts to engage our parents, we increase our impact exponentially.

 Research is clear that teachers gain in skill substantially after their first year.
 These skills have immediate and profound impacts on student learning, the culture of the school and the job satisfaction of peers.
 The first step to supporting teacher quality is to improve the retention of our teaching staff and benefit from that natural gain in skill.
-We participated in evaluations of our compensation and benefits package and exit interviews to identify promising next step.
-In the 2021-2022 school year, DCP participated in contract bargaining for the new teachers' union, SBEU.
-Many of the negotiated issues (ongoing) will support teacher retention, and are in response to those educational partners at the site level.
+The next step is continuing to provide a culture in which our staff thrive as well as our students.